AdrienVR/CTR2/README.md

 4 players in local and network mode.

-## Software Requirements to participate to the project
+## Software Requirements to participate in the project

 * Unity3D
 * Windows/Mac OS as Unity is still unavailable for Linux.